ringcentral/rc-unified-crm-extension/docs/developers/getting-started.md

 ## Next step: edit your manifest file

+!!! hint "Fork this repo and track changes better"
+    Under this framework, there are 1 javascript file and 1 manifest.json file that you'll need to create which are new files therefore won't prevent you from fetching the latest changes from this repo.
+Please don't change anything outside of that in case of conflicts in pull actions.

 With this step complete, you now have a shell of an adapter in place and you are ready to begin development.
 Let's start by customizing your adapter's manifest file.

 [Implement an authorization layer](auth.md){.md-button}